CFP National Championship Betting - Miami vs. Indiana Lines

 1 Oregon 0 1 (2014)

 Since its inception, two teams have been constant fixtures in the College Football Playoff.
-Alabama has made it to the CFP eight times and has played in the CFP National Championship Game six times.
+Alabama made it to the CFP nine times and has played in the CFP National Championship Game six times.
 The Crimson Tide are 3-3 in the national championship, with two of their losses coming to the other power in this era.

 Football Betting Bonus